 Understand the design and construction of compilers.
 Concepts include syntax analysis, semantics, code generation, optimization and run-time systems.
 Translation of imperative languages (such as C), functional languages (such as ML), and object-oriented languages (such as Java) will be studied.
 Students will implement a complete compiler for a small language.

-COS323 - Computing and Optimization for the Physical and Social Sciences
+COS323 - Computing and Optimization for the Physical and Social Sciences (Fall)

 COS326 - Functional Programming (Fall)